What Is Egg Donation

 Egg Donation IVF can be a highly successful treatment for women whose ovaries do not produce high-quality eggs.

-Egg Donation is the most effective fertility treatment available.
-The likelihood of a successful outcome depends primarily on the fertility potential of the egg donor, and you should expect over 50% probability of a successful outcome with a highly fertile egg donor.
+Probability of Success: Egg Donation and Frozen Egg Donation are the most effective fertility treatment available.
+The likelihood of a successful outcome depends primarily on the fertility potential of the egg donor, and you should expect over a 50% probability of a successful outcome with a highly fertile egg donor.

-We performed our first Egg Donation treatment in 1988.
-Since that time, Donor Egg IVF has become a mainstream treatment for infertility.
-Over the years, we have streamlined and simplified the process of Donor Egg IVF to minimize interference with your egg donor's lifestyle.
+Treatment Efficacy: We performed our first Egg Donation treatment in 1988.
+Since then, Donor Egg IVF has become a mainstream treatment for infertility.
+Over the years, we have streamlined and simplified the process of Donor Egg IVF to minimize interference with your egg donor’s lifestyle.

-The baby would get one set of genes from the dad and another from an egg donor, but you, the mom carrying the pregnancy, would make that baby your very own.
-The new science of epigenetics describes how our environment modifies the gene expressions and possibly the genes themselves.
+The baby receives one set of genes from the dad and another from an egg donor, but you, the mom carrying the pregnancy, make that baby your very own.
+The new science of epigenetics describes how our environment modifies gene expressions and possibly the genes themselves.

 The epigenetic marks transmitted from the mother are a fine-tuned mechanism to control gene activation during the complex process of early embryogenesis.
 And this maternal influence continues throughout the pregnancy.
 You will imprint yourself onto the baby!
 By the time your son or daughter is born, that baby will be biologically yours.

 Selecting an Egg Donor: Your egg donor can be someone blood-related to you to preserve the genetic link, or you could choose a donor from one of the many egg donor agencies.
 Most (but not all) Donor Egg IVF treatments are anonymous.